-The students selected to participate in a mobility programme may attend a free language course held at CLA to prepare for the mobility.
+If you are a student selected to participate in a mobility programme attend a free language course held at CLA to prepare your mobility.
 Further information are available here.
 Possible language examinations held at CLA (University Language Center) for students who want to spend a mobility period abroad will be published on this page.
 At the moment, there are none planned.

 Support for students with disabilities and/or special needs

-Support for students with disabilities and/or special needs intending to spend a moblity period abroad in the frame of the Erasmus+ Programme can ask for an additional financial contribution through the Unitn offices in charge (that work as interface with the Italian National Agency, which will decide whether to accept the request, and if so the amount of additional contribution).
+If you are a student with disabilities and/or special needs intending to spend a moblity period abroad in the frame of the Erasmus+ Programme ask for an additional financial contribution through the Unitn offices in charge (that work as interface with the Italian National Agency, which will decide whether to accept the request, and if so the amount of additional contribution).
 In order to obtain this contribution, the candidate has to state his disability in his online application for the mobility.

-Before submitting the application, we suggest the candidate to contact the offices specified in the selection call to verify which of the destinations available can provide him with the facilities and services needed.
+Before submitting the application, contact the offices specified in the selection call to verify which of the destinations available can provide him with the facilities and services needed.

-As to other mobility programmes (Double Degree, Bilateral Agreements, etc.), we suggest the candidates to contact the offices specified in the selection calls, in order to obtain more precise information about the special services provided and the procedures to be followed.
+As to other mobility programmes (Double Degree, Bilateral Agreements, etc.), contact the offices specified in the selection calls, in order to obtain more precise information about the special services provided and the procedures to be followed.